aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

     function in order to take effect.
 You may also repeat processing after making any changes by pressing ``Reanalyze OOF (Online Only)``.

+.. admonition:: Internal Access Only

-More information on AutoOOF can be found at `https://safe.nrao.edu/wiki/bin/view/GB/PTCS/AutoOOFInstructions`__
+    More information on AutoOOF can be found `here <https://safe.nrao.edu/wiki/bin/view/GB/PTCS/AutoOOFInstructions>`__.

-.. todo:: Transfer the relevant content from the wiki page here.
+    .. todo:: Transfer the relevant content from that wiki page here.